tapios/risk-networks/README.md

 intervals_per_window = int(data_assimilation_window / static_contacts_interval)
 ```

-To begin the experiment, we simulate the slow evolving of a contact network over one day:
+We begin the experiment by simulating the slow evolution of a contact network over one day:

 ```python
 static_contacts_times = []